idriswardere/loki/README.md

 Characters have their information defined in two files.
 To add a character to the demo, you will need to modify them both.
 If you want to add more information for a character to work with, you may need to create `.txt` files in the `modules` directory.

 To define a character's information, navigate to `modules/characters/npc_map.json`.
 In this file, you can define new characters by a _key_ that will be used to refer to the character in the other file.
 A character has the properties _modules_ and _speaker_.
 The _modules_ property dictates which `.txt` files from the `modules` directory will be used to construct the prompt.
 The _speaker_ property is the TTS speaker used from your Coqui Studio.
-Note that "relevant_details", "current_interaction", and "task" are special modules.
-Here is a basic version:
+Note that "current_interaction" is a special module that is updated throughout the conversation to hold its history.
+Here is a basic version of `npc_map.json`:

 ```
 {